NicolaGabriele/nicolagabriele/content/authors/admin/_index.md

 ---

 ## About Me
-I am a PhD student in Information and Communication Technologies at the University of Calabria.
-I achieved a Master’s degree in Computer Engineering, with a focus on Artificial Intelligence and Machine Learning.
-My thesis explores the combined use of Low-rank Adaptation and meta-learning to enhance both the efficiency and accuracy of knowledge distillation from LLMs.
+I am currently pursuing a PhD in Information and Communication Technologies at the University of Calabria, where my research is centered on advanced methodologies in artificial intelligence.
+I hold a Master’s degree in Computer Engineering, with a strong specialization in Artificial Intelligence and Machine Learning.
+My Master's thesis focused on investigating the synergistic integration of Low-Rank Adaptation (LoRA) techniques and meta-learning frameworks to improve the performance of knowledge distillation processes involving large language models (LLMs).
+The primary objective of my work was to enhance both the computational efficiency and the predictive accuracy of distilled models, enabling more practical and scalable deployment of LLMs in resource-constrained environments.
+This research reflects my broader interest in optimizing AI systems for real-world applications through innovative and adaptive learning strategies.